 Prospective Students: Frequently Asked Questions

 The Geller lab is currently accepting PhD and MS applications for joint mentorship with Mary Spiers, PhD.
-We anticipate accepting 1 PhD student every other year and 1 MS student every year.
-We anticipate accepting one MS student and potentially accepting one PhD student to begin in the fall of 2016.
+We anticipate accepting 1 PhD student and 1 MS student to begin in the fall of 2017.
 Below are the most commonly asked questions by applicants.
 We hope that this page is helpful to applicants as they evaluate the match between their research interests and our lab.
 As any newly accepted students will be jointly mentored with Mary Spiers, please also refer to her website.
 The frequently asked questions below were designed to pertain to both PhD and MS applicants.

 Would you describe your program as more research-focused or more clinically-focused?

 Both.
 The psychology department provides training in the scientist - practitioner model, which involves the integration of research and practice.
 The program extensively trains in both research and practice, with significant emphasis on competencies in both areas.
 Graduate students receive rigorous training in research methodology, design, and statistical analysis through coursework and completion of thesis and dissertation research under the guidance of faculty mentors.